100 Notable alumni of

 -

-Dhani Harrison is a British-American musician, composer and singer-songwriter.
-He is the only child of George, lead guitarist of The Beatles, and Olivia Harrison.
+Dhani Harrison is an English and American musician, composer and singer-songwriter.
+He is the son of George Harrison, lead guitarist of the Beatles, and Olivia Harrison.
 Dhani debuted as a professional musician assisting in recording his father's final album, Brainwashed, and completing it with the assistance of Jeff Lynne after his father's death in November 2001.

 -